 36% – the percentage of employers that provide non-retirement financial advice

 26% – the percentage of organizations that offer paid leaves for volunteering

-98% – percentage of organizations that allow paid vacation and medical leave to employees
+98% – the percentage of organizations that allow paid vacation and medical leave to employees

 6% – the percentage of employers who offer unlimited leaves